Thriving Relationships Lab at Arizona State University School of Social Work

 Our team has partnered with high school students at Maryvale High School in Phoenix, where an incredible group of young social justice leaders are forming a student-led club- the Poli Sci Club- to engage their peers and community in social issues that are important to them.

 Using youth participatory methods, we hope to study how this model may be effective in empowering teens to take leadership roles in social action, particularly for youth of color and first generation college students.
+College peer mentors have been disseminating our Photovoice project to the community through photo gallery events and are recording a podcast series!

 Picture